alper-sayin/Currency-Exchange-Dashboard/README.md

 -	`psql -U postgres`
 -	`CREATE DATABASE test_currency_exchange;`
 for database creation in your postgresql server

-Then,
--	`python manage.py makemigrations`
+- Then	`python manage.py makemigrations`
 -	`python manage.py migrate`
 for database migrations.
 -	`python manage.py load_historical_dates`
-for seeding the database with currency exchange rates After all that our backend is ready for launch
+for seeding the database with currency exchange rates.
+  After all that our backend is ready for launch
 -	`python manage.py runserver`

 ### Frontend Setup